Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: Values of -functions

 \begin{proof} See Section \ref{proof-lemma}. \end{proof}

+\begin{remark} (1) In Lemma \ref{independence}, we shall show that the left-hand side of this identity is independent of the choice of a subgroup $V$ of finite index in $V_\f$ and any choice of generators for $V$.

-We remark that the proof of the identity follows the ideas of Lemma 6 of \cite[p.594]{Scz}, and is related to the proof of the Dirichlet unit theorem.
+(2) The proof of the identity follows the ideas of \cite[Lemma 6]{Scz}, and is related to the proof of the Dirichlet unit theorem.
 Indeed, the main ingredient of the proof is a certain geometric construction that realizes a cancellation in the sum using the cocycle property of $\psi$.
-But in our case one no longer has a system of totally positive units, which is crucial to the Sczech's proof.
-Instead, we modify Sczech's construction so as to avoid this assumption.
+But in our case one no longer has a system of totally positive units, which is crucial to Sczech's proof, as they provide certain estimates on the translates of the fundamental domain.
+The estimate is complicated by the possibility that the translates may have nontrivial intersection.
+(See \S\ref{strategy} for a detailed summary.)
+In our case, we are able to modify the simplices in question so as to avoid the approximation argument needed for the estimates.

+(3) Sczech also points out in his case \cite[pp.586, 597]{Scz2} that an alternative proof of the Lemma can be given using an identity of Hurwitz from which the left hand side of the equation \eqref{deteq} can be seen as integrating along the translates of a fundamental domain of the group of units. \end{remark}